norahmaria/typeach/docs/components/tree.md

   - For the screen reader text it is preferable to only inform when a child is selected, and not when no children are selected, to avoid repetition.
   - `ItemIndicator` is hidden from screen readers, so placing the information there would be useless.

+- The children slot should always be rendered when the item has children - even if they're not loaded yet.
+And it should not render for a childless item.

 ## Props & Emits